alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 ___
 Things are easy when they're simple.
 As far as curves go, linear curves are about as nice as it gets.

-I present to you a rough anthology of linear regression.
-By this, I mean several different approaches to linear regression.
+I present to you a rough anthology of linear regression.[^1]  By this, I mean several different approaches to linear regression.
 We'll start off with minimizing MSE and end up with a Bayesian approach with hopefully a (semi-)rigorous approach throughout.
 Ideally, everything should *feel* motivated.

 There are several computational tricks / alternative derivations which making things shorter and easier.
-I'll go through some of them at the end of the article but it's probably valuable to do it the painful way at least once.[^1]
+These methods are also cleverer.
+I'll go through some of them at the end of the article but it's probably valuable to do it the painful way at least once.

 # 2. **Problem Set up**